-If you notice any changes to your skin, your doctor will examine you, looking carefully at any spots you have identified as changed or suspicious.
+If you notice any changed or suspicious spots, your doctor will look carefully at your skin.
 The doctor will ask if you or your family have a history of melanoma.
-Using a handheld magnifying instrument called a dermoscope, the doctor will examine the spot more closely and consider the criteria known as “ABCDE”.
+Using a handheld magnifying instrument called a dermoscope, the doctor will examine the spots more closely and consider the signs known as the ABCDE guidelines.

-For this procedure, you will have an injection of local anaesthetic to numb the area.
-The doctor will use a scalpel to remove the spot and a small amount (2 mm margin) of healthy tissue around it.
+For the procedure, you will have an injection of local anaesthetic to numb the area.
+The doctor will use a scalpel to remove the spot and a small amount of healthy tissue (2 mm margin) around it.
 The wound will usually be closed with stitches.
 It is recommended that the entire mole is removed rather than a small sample.
-This helps ensure an accurate diagnosis and accurate staging of any melanoma found.
+This helps ensure an accurate diagnosis of any melanoma found.

 A pathologist will examine the tissue under a microscope to work out if it contains melanoma cells.
 Results are usually ready within a week.

 You’ll have a follow-up appointment to check the wound and remove the stitches.
 If a diagnosis of melanoma is confirmed, you will probably need further surgery, such as a wide local excision.

 Lymph nodes are part of your body’s lymphatic system, which helps to protect the body against disease and infection.
 The lymphatic system is a network of vessels, tissues and organs.
 There are large groups of lymph nodes in the neck, armpits and groin.
 Sometimes melanoma can travel through the lymphatic system to other parts of the body.

 To work out if the melanoma has spread, your doctor will feel the lymph nodes closest to the melanoma and may recommend an ultrasound and a fine needle biopsy or a sentinel lymph node biopsy.